 Patricia Macchi: Every grant has its own unique set of qualifications and criteria to apply, and there are grants for different infrastructure projects from the planning to construction stage, representing market areas such as transportation, water, energy and communications.
 They’re divided into formula grants – which are based on a qualifying metric such as population – and discretionary grants, which are based on a competitive process.
 Working as a team, Eric and I support agencies of all sizes with discretionary grant applications.

-Eric Nelson: Patricia and I both have a long history of grant application experience.
+Eric Nelson: Patricia and I both have long-standing grant application experience.
 As consultants and outside experts, our job is to be flexible.
-We’re not beholden to any one ideology – we’re trying to help clients read the tea leaves in the NOFOs (Notice of Funding Opportunity) to provide the client with historical context of each administration.
+We’re not beholden to any one ideology – we’re trying to help clients read the tea leaves in the NOFOs (Notice of Funding Opportunity) to provide the client with the historical context of each administration.
 With the IIJA, discretionary grants comprise more than a quarter (26%) of the total grants for 2022’s fiscal year.

 What is the cycle of a major grant?
 And how does STV help with each part of the cycle?